 - One of the greatest duet albums of all time, if not THE GREATEST – a Desert Island Disc to beat them all

 - Problems in the vinyl is sometimes the nature of the beast with these early pressings – there simply is no way around it if the superior sound of vintage analog is important to you

 - 4 1/2 Stars: “Ella and Louis is an inspired collaboration, masterminded by producer Norman Granz… Gentle and sincere, this is deserving of a place in every home.”

 - We’ve recently compiled a list of records we think every audiophile should get to know better, along the lines of “the 1001 records you need to hear before you die,” but with less of an accent on morbidity and more on the joy these amazing audiophile-quality recordings can bring to your life.
 Santana’s first album is a good example of a record many audiophiles may not know well but should.

-- If you’re a fan of Miss Christy’s, or vintage Pop and Jazz Vocals in general, this is a Top Title from 1956 that belongs in your collection.
+- If you’re a fan of vintage Pop and Jazz Vocals, this 1956 release is an absolute Must Own

 - The complete list of titles from 1956 that we’ve reviewed to date can be found here.